 Unfortunately, in early August of 1977 I contracted Hepatitis A and the first week of class started without me.
 My poor health precluded me from taking laboratory classes or maintaining my 19 credit hour schedule.
 I dropped my load to 12 hours and barely made it through my junior year.
 Although my classmates took Biochemistry, I had to drop it… an issue that came back to bite me in vet school.

 One of the requirements for admission was experience in the veterinary field.
 This meant working at a clinic, riding around with a large animal veterinarian, or some other means of gaining experience.
 I had done both.
 The admissions committee wanted to ensure that students knew what being a veterinarian was all about.
 They didn’t want a student taking a coveted spot and then dropping out.

 In this era of denouncing sexual harassment, I can share that I “forfeited” my opportunity to accompany an equine veterinarian on farm calls because I had put an end to his advances at the close of the previous summer.
 Theoretically, this had the potential to impact my chances of admission.

 Men vs. Women

 In 1978, the Veterinary school granted me admission.
 There were over 900 applicants for 72 spots.
 It was possible to apply after 2 years of undergrad.
 I applied but did not get in.
 I did get accepted after my junior year of undergrad.
 My class consisted of 4 students accepted after 2 years of undergrad, 21 after 3 years, and the remaining students after 4 or more years.
-There was one guy who applied at least 5 times.
+There were several guys that applied after 6 or more years of undergraduate studies.